simowe/lazy-loading-deployment-example/README.md

 # Minimal lazy loading example

-This code shows hows lazy loading breaks when there is a deployment after the initial page load.
+This code is a simple NextJS project that shows hows lazy loading breaks when there is a deployment after the initial page load.

 The `webpack-[:hash].js` manifest file is download on page load and contains all lazy loaded files.
 When there is a deployment this manifest becomes stale, and points to files that no longer exists.